esnet/pond/docs/collection.md

 **Returns**: <code>number</code> - The row number that is the greatest, but still below t.
 **Params**

-- t <code>Data</code> - The time to bisect the Collection with
+- t <code>Date</code> - The time to bisect the Collection with
 - b <code>number</code> - The position to begin searching at

 <a name="Collection+events"></a>

 ### collection.events()
-Generator to return all the events in the collection.
+Generator to return all the events in the Collection.

 **Kind**: instance method of <code>[Collection](#Collection)</code>
 **Example**
 ```
-for (let event of series.events()) {
+for (let event of collection.events()) {
     console.log(event.toString());
 }
 ```